 (click to enlarge)MITii has databased and assessed it's way to being the hub of innovation.
 Just check out their "Resources" tab.
 The above a screenshot of the I&E Resource Guide ... see how they deliver their most relevant activities by catering to different profiles and drilling into specific categories of projects, communities, and issues.

 Another section in "Resources" is a list of (very) deep-dive Working Papers on WHAT and, most importantly, HOW to think and act for success.
 For those of you familiar with Agile Scrum for software development, a key element is the Retrospect - see it there at the all important end of the Sprint.
 This is where the team de-briefs and shares what elements are, and are not, working in their methods, technologies, everything.

-For an MIT-level example of this, read their Conclusion from MIT’s Stakeholder Framework for Building & Accelerating Innovation Ecosystems (PDF of 28 page report):
+Below is an excerpt from MIT’s Stakeholder Framework for Building & Accelerating Innovation Ecosystems (PDF of 28 page report):

 The promise of regional innovation ecosystems is manifest: in the unequal world of innovation and entrepreneurship, the returns to strong innovation capacity and strong entrepreneurial capacity – and ways to connect them - are significant.
 The wealth and prosperity created in successful innovation ecosystems in the US, Europe and beyond are hard to deny.
 And yet the challenges of reaching a region's full potential are also clear: who should lead, can all stakeholders be brought to the table, how easily can these parties agree on a shared vision of the future and act accordingly?